raamana/neuropredict/docs/faq.rst

   * ``neuropredict`` is designed such that another classifier or combination of classifiers could easily be plugged in.
 We may be adding an option to integrate one of the following options to automatically select a classifier with the highest performance: `scikit-optimize <https://github.com/scikit-optimize/scikit-optimize>`_, `auto_ml <https://github.com/ClimbsRocks/auto_ml>`_ and `tpot <https://github.com/rhiever/tpot>`_ etc.

-* *Does ``neuropredict`` handle covariates?*
+* *Does neuropredict handle covariates?*

+  * **Yes**.
+In fact, this is a unique feature for neuropredict, that is simply not possible in scikit-learn by itself due to some design limitations.
-  * Yes.
-Using this requires the use of the `pyradigm <https://github.com/raamana/pyradigm>`_ dataset format, which offers you the ability to add in arbitrary set of attributes for each subject.
+  * Using this features requires the use of the `pyradigm data structures <http://raamana.github.io/pyradigm/>`_, which offers you the ability to add in arbitrary set of attributes for each subject.

 * *Can I get ROC curves?*